 The Department of Theatre Arts sponsors short-term workshops by leading playwrights, dramaturgs, and other theatre artists.
 Many of their courses and workshops are open to MFA Dramaturgs.

 Admission for the Dramaturgy MFA is highly selective.
 The program currently enrolls 3 students for the degree and expects to maintain enrollment at this level.
-New students in Dramaturgy will not be admitted until academic year 2022-23.
-The application deadline is January 15, 2022.
+Dramaturgy is accepting applications for the 2023-24 academic year.
+The application deadline is January 15, 2023.

 Development of Institutional Dramaturgy Skills